-- Ensure HDP clusters that are involved in replication have symmetric configuration.
-It means the following: - If security is enabled, it should be enabled on both the source and the target clusters. - You must have root access to the nodes on which the DLM App and DLM Engine will be installed. - Ensure required services Knox, Ranger, HDFS, YARN and Hive are installed.

-- Before you install DLM, make sure to verify if you are able to copy files between the Hadoop clusters/endpoints.
+- You must have root access to the nodes on which the DLM App and DLM Engine will be installed. - Ensure required services Knox, Ranger, HDFS, YARN, and Hive are installed. - Before you install DLM, make sure to verify if you are able to copy files between the Hadoop clusters/endpoints.
 Depending on various factors, your cluster environment might vary.
-It is recommended to use distributed copy command distcp to verify if the data between the clusters can be successfully copied.
-For more information, see Using DistCp. - Ensure to have one of the following external databases installed: MySQL or Postgres.
+It is recommended to use distributed copy command distcp to verify if the data between the clusters can be copied successfully.
+For more information, see Using DistCp.